UCF-SST-Lab/AICity-2024-Track2-CVPRW/README.md

 ## Acknowledgement

 The implementation of PDVC is modified based on [PDVC](https://github.com/ttengwang/PDVC). <br>
-The implementation of video Feature extraction is modified based on [FrozenBiLM](https://github.com/antoyang/FrozenBiLM). <br>
+The implementation of video feature extraction is modified based on [FrozenBiLM](https://github.com/antoyang/FrozenBiLM). <br>
 The implementation of Deformable Transformer is mainly based on [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR). <br>
 The implementation of the captioning head is based on [ImageCaptioning.pytorch](https://github.com/ruotianluo/ImageCaptioning.pytorch).
 We thanks the authors for their efforts.